gotchoices/MyCHIPs/doc/use-docker.md

 If you can't find these logs, check:
 - Is the mychips0.log folder created with permissions that allow the container to log to it?
 - Is the mychips0.log folder getting properly mounted under the container (at /var/tmp/mychips)?
-- Is the mychips main folder getting properly mounted under the container (at /usr/local/devel)?

 The PostgreSQL server creates logs you can view with this command:
 ```